practicalli/clojure/reference/clojure-syntax/syntax.md

 # Clojure syntax
-  Clojure is percieved as having an abundance of `()`, the symbols that represent a list.
+  Clojure is perceived as having an abundance of `()`, the symbols that represent a list.

   As Clojure is a LISP (List Processing) language then everything is written in the form of a list.
 This makes Clojure very powerful and also easier to read.